bobd00/elasticluster/README-AZURE.rst

 	# replace 'my_user_name' with your username - you knew that
 	sudo chown my_user_name:my_user_name ~/.ssh/managementCert.pem
 	sudo chmod 600 ~/.ssh/managementCert.pem

-7. Upload managementCert.cer to your Azure subscription via the web portal.
-(Scroll down to "settings" on the left-hand menu, then click
+	# make sure you do this to all 3 files!

-"management certificates" at the top, and you'll find an "upload" button at the bottom.)
+7. Upload managementCert.cer to your Azure subscription via the web portal (https://manage.windowsazure.com).
+(Scroll down to "settings" on the left-hand menu, then click "management certificates" at the top, and you'll find an "upload" button at the bottom.)

 8. Edit the elasticluster config file.
 (The default is ``~/.elasticluster/config``.
 You can optionally specify a different file/path on the